 The financial statements presented herein include all of the activities of the City of Warr Acres (the "City"), the Warr Acres Public Works Authority (the "Public Works Authority"), and the Warr Acres Economic Development Authority (the "Economic Development Authority").
-Included in this report are government-wide statements for governmental activities.
+Included in this report are government-wide and fund financial statements for governmental activities.